How to Make Bespoke Shoes From Home [with me]

 More than that in my New Bespoke Derby Opanka Course, I will teach you a unique way of hand sewing opanka sole.

-In this post we will discuss all the benefits of working with veg tanned leather in shoemaking and how this type of leather is useful to make bespoke shoes.
+In this post, we will discuss all the benefits of working with veg tanned leather in shoemaking and how this type of leather is useful to make bespoke shoes.

 Yes, bespoke shoes that will fit you perfectly and only you.
 Because bespoke shoes are made according to your feet measurements and not just made on a standard shoe last that must “suit all”, and it never does.

 I know most of you buy standard lasts ( made for order lasts cost too much) that is why in my new Bespoke Derby Opanka Course I will teach you how to customize standard lasts.
 I will teach you how to take exact measurements of your feet to make your lasts perfectly just for you.

 To have perfect shoes, 100 % comfortable from the first time, you as a shoemaker or a beginner in shoemaking need to customize your shoe lasts according to your feet.

 1.Easy to work with

-If you skive or cut too much ( and you get smaller dimension than you needed), you can always attach another piece of leather and reshape it.
+If you skive or cut too much ( and you get a smaller dimension than you needed), you can always attach another piece of leather and reshape it.

 2. It becomes solid when it’s dry

-After you will skive, sand the additional veg tanned leather pieces they will dry and will become solid like your plastic or wooden shoe last.
+After you will skive, sand the additional veg-tanned leather pieces they will dry and will become solid like your plastic or wooden shoe last.

-In shoe industry there are different materials from which you can make your shoes and each of them has their own advantages and disadvantages that eventually influence on the quality and comfort of your shoes.
+In the shoe industry there are different materials from which you can make your shoes and each of them has their own advantages and disadvantages that eventually influence the quality and comfort of your shoes.

-1. First of all, Veg tanned leather is a natural materials and is the main advantage of working with leather toe puffs and counters: you will not work with any toxic materials, only natural materials.
+1. First of all, Veg tanned leather is a natural material and is the main advantage of working with leather toe puffs and counters: you will not work with any toxic materials, only natural materials.

 Leather counters are dense and hard, but they become soft and easy to work with when you wet them.
-Because veg tanned leather absorbs water.
+Because veg-tanned leather absorbs water.

 When you will work with leather toe puffs and stiffeners you need only to wet them in water to make them stretch in any direction.

-When you will learn right approach to work with leather stiffeners you will create solid surface only where it needed( in the tip of the toes), but soft and flexible in the joints (bones area).
+Leather tanned stiffeners after drying become solid, but flexible.
+When you learn the right approach to work with leather stiffeners you will create a solid surface only where it is needed( in the tip of the toes), but soft and flexible in the joints (bones area).

 You will get much more comfortable shoes with leather stiffeners then with any other synthetic stiffeners.

-3. To attach leather tanned toe puffs and counters you will use non toxic water based glue only!
+3. To attach leather tanned toe puffs and counters you will use non-toxic water-based glue only!

-4.You are Not limited in time using leather stiffeners.(we all love to work at our own pace, so that is big plus!)
+You are not limited in time using leather stiffeners.(we all love to work at our own pace, so that is a big plus!)